rails/rails/guides/source/command_line.md

 The `rails server` command launches a small web server named WEBrick which comes bundled with Ruby.
 You'll use this any time you want to access your application through a web browser.

-INFO: WEBrick isn't your only option for serving Rails.
-We'll get to that [later](#server-with-different-backends).

 With no further work, `rails server` will run our new shiny Rails app:

 ```bash